jcrawford/jcrawford.github.io/content/posts/2025/08/mastering-the-art-of-comfort-food-83.md

 ---
-slug: "mastering-the-art-of-comfort-food-83"
+slug: mastering-the-art-of-comfort-food-83
-title: "Mastering the Art of Comfort Food"
+title: Mastering the Art of Comfort Food
+excerpt: >-
-excerpt: "Explore the fascinating world of comfort food and discover how it can transform your approach to food.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of comfort food and discover how it can transform your approach to food.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/mastering-the-art-of-comfort-food-83/featured.jpg"
+featuredImage: /images/content/mastering-the-art-of-comfort-food-83/featured.jpg
-category: "food"
-tags: ["food", "recipes", "ingredients", "culinary"]
+tags:
+  - food
+  - recipes
+  - ingredients
+  - culinary
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-08-22"
+publishedAt: '2025-08-22'
-updatedAt: "2025-08-22"
+updatedAt: '2025-08-22'
 ---

 In today's world, comfort food represents more than just a trend—it's a fundamental shift in how we approach food.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.